-Physicians and researchers at Ohio State are leaders in using robotic surgery for prostate surgery, the most common urologic robotic surgery, but are using their expertise to extend the use of robotics to urologic conditions once thought too complex to treat with minimally invasive techniques.
+Physicians and researchers at Ohio State are leaders in using robotic surgery for prostate surgery, the most common urologic robotic surgery.
+But they are using their expertise to extend the use of robotics to urologic conditions once thought too complex to treat with minimally invasive techniques.

 Robotic urologic surgery utilizes the latest robotic assisted technology to remove cancerous tissue with less disruption of surrounding healthy tissue and with less blood loss than traditional open surgery.
 Our physicians perform more robotic surgeries for prostate cancer than any other hospital in the state.
-The high number of robotic surgeries performed annually speaks to the expertise of our physicians who have dedicated their training and practice to an emphasis on treating patients with robotic surgery, even for the most complex and difficult-to-treat conditions and for those who have been denied it elsewhere.
+Our physicians have dedicated their training and practice to treating patients with robotic surgery even with the most complex and difficult-to-treat conditions and for those who have been denied it elsewhere.

-As new procedures are developed, patients are given treatment options not available other places.
-Some of the more complex and challenging patient cases include those who have had radiation, obese patients and those with advanced cancer or other serious health conditions.
+As new procedures are developed, patients are given treatment options not available at other medical centers.
+Some of the more complex and challenging patient cases include those who have had radiation, obese patients, and those with advanced cancer or other serious health conditions.

 Urologic ProceduresUrologic conditions treated robotically at Ohio State include: